Yazidism: Principal beliefs

-Tawûsê Melek
+Tawûsî Melek

 The Yazidis believe in a divine Triad.
 The original, hidden God of the Yazidis is considered to be remote and inactive in relation to his creation, except to contain and bind it together within his essence.
-His first emanation is Melek Taûs (Tawûsî Melek), who functions as the ruler of the world.
-The second hypostasis of the divine Triad is the Sheikh 'Adī ibn Musafir.
+His first emanation is Melek Taûs (Tawûsî Melek), the Peacock Angel, who functions as the ruler of the world.
+The second hypostasis of the divine Triad is the Sheikh 'Adī.
 The third is Sultan Ezid.
 These are the three hypostases of the one God.
-The identity of these three is sometimes blurred, with Sheikh 'Adī considered to be a manifestation of Tawûsê Melek and vice versa; the same also applies to Sultan Ezid.
-Yazidis are called Miletê Tawûsî Melek ("the nation of Tawûsê Melek").
+The identity of these three is sometimes blurred, with Sheikh 'Adī considered to be a manifestation of Tawûsî Melek and vice versa; the same also applies to Sultan Ezid.
+Yazidis are called Miletê Tawûsî Melek ("the nation of Tawûsî Melek").

-In the Yazidi myth of creation, Tawûsê Melek refused to bow before Adam, the first human, when God ordered the Seven Angels to do so.
-The command was actually a test, meant to determine which of these angels was most loyal to God by not prostrating themselves to someone other than their creator.
-This belief has been linked by some people to the Islamic mythological narrative on Iblis, who also refused to prostrate to Adam, despite God's express command to do so.
-Because of this similarity to the Islamic tradition of Iblis, Muslims and followers of other Abrahamic religions have erroneously associated and identified the Peacock Angel with their own conception of the unredeemed evil spirit Satan, a misconception which has incited centuries of violent religious persecution of the Yazidis as "devil-worshippers".
+Muslims and Christians have erroneously associated and identified the Peacock Angel with their own conception of the unredeemed evil spirit Satan, a misconception which has incited centuries of violent religious persecution of the Yazidis as "devil-worshippers".
 Persecution of Yazidis has continued in their home communities within the borders of modern Iraq.

-Yazidis, however, believe Tawûsê Melek is not a source of evil or wickedness.
+Yazidis, however, believe Tawûsî Melek is not a source of evil or wickedness.
 They consider him to be the leader of the archangels, not a fallen angel.
-Yazidis argue that the order to bow to Adam was only a test for Tawûsê Melek, since if God commands anything then it must happen.
-In other words, God could have made him submit to Adam, but gave Tawûsê Melek the choice as a test: God had directed him not to bow to any other being, and his refusal of the later order to bow to Adam was thus obedience to God's original command.